 Since the day we met, Derek and I hit it off.
 He also reminded me physically of the professional wrestlers I grew up watching.

-After cooking at the firehouse for everyone, he began to cultivate his baking skills and comfort food skills.
-I clearly remember him and I planning to do a burger pop-up with all the proceeds going to charity.
+After cooking at the firehouse for everyone, he cultivated his baking skills and comfort food skills.
+I clearly remember him and me planning to do a burger pop-up with all the proceeds going to charity.

-Everyone raves about his crack pies, key lime pies, and cheesecakes, but you should really try his breakfast sandwiches, chicken pot pies, quiches, and the flan.
+Everyone raves about his crack pies, key lime pies, and cheesecakes, but you should try his breakfast sandwiches, chicken pot pies, quiches, and the flan.
 Speaking of which, in my original post about Fireman Derek’s (scroll down), I forgot to mention that he won the Flantastic! competition for Best Flan.